 2 Tbsp.
 Black Bean Sauce (Optional)

 Mix the BBQ Sauce: Slice tofu in 1/2 inch slices.
-Mix sauce ingredients and spread on tofu.
+Mix sauce ingredients and remaining oil and spread on tofu.
+You can substitute 2 Tbsp.
+Mirin and 2 Tbsp.
+Black Bean sauce for the the barbecue sauce.
+Other variations include adding sesame seeds, chutney, and spicy salsas.
 If you have time, you can let marinate for 1 hour, which will enhance flavor but you can also cook immediately.

 Bake: Bake 15 minutes, turn over and coat top with excess sauce.
-Bake 10 minutes additional.
+Turn down heat to 35 degrees.
+Bake 10-15 minutes additional.
 Edges should be crispy and color should be brown.

 Enjoy as is or in sandwiches (try our Tofu, Roasted Tomato and Tomatillo version), fried rice, or similar dishes.
 Try it out on your meat-eating friends and family.